 The Infosys Leadership Institute (ILI) provides training in behavioral, management, and leadership skills.
 Through ILI, we have developed a robust three-tier mentoring model to groom middle and senior level managers and equip them in their leadership development journey.

 A summary of the learning initiatives is listed below:

 Level Key initiatives Foundation At entry-level, employees undergo a 14-16 week Foundation Program to enhance their technical competencies and soft skills at Infosys' Global Education Center in Mysore, India.
 2007-08 2006-07 2005-06 Employees 15,741 15,176 13,978 Technical training (in person days) 964,205 958,554 790,000 Soft skills training (in person days) 173,393 77,610 62,951 Middle At Infosys, training at the middle and senior levels is based on roles.
 Employees use classrooms as well as virtual training sessions on technical and project management skills.
 The Project Management Center of Excellence (PMCoE) helps employees enhance project management competencies through multiple interventions.
 PMCoE has to date trained over 2,800 managers in professional project management.
-Our Enterprise Solutions Academy trained 1,400 management graduates (functional con management, quality processes, and leadership.
-The Academy also provides technical a benchmarked with world-class academic certifications.
-About 16,000 employees have b since 2005. nd domain ce ertifications that are Our unique certification program prepares employees to undertake greater responsibilitie More than 27,604 employees were awarded technical certifications this fiscal year, s and meet c ustomer nee eds.
-We fund higher education programs for employees who wish to pursue degrees such as Since 2005, we have sponsored about 280 employees.
-MBA, MCA, MS, and CF A. Senior The ILI mentorship intervention with senior managers currently has over 500 beneficiaries š.
+Our Enterprise Solutions Academy trained 1,400 management graduates (functional consultants) in technology, project management, quality processes, and leadership.
+The Academy also provides technical and domain certifications that are benchmarked with world-class academic certifications.
+About 16,000 employees have been certified by the Academy since 2005.
+Our unique certification program prepares employees to undertake greater responsibilities and meet customer needs.
+More than 27,604 employees were awarded technical certifications this fiscal year, We fund higher education programs for employees who wish to pursue degrees such as Since 2005, we have sponsored about 280 employees.
+MBA, MCA, MS, and CF A. Senior The ILI mentorship intervention with senior managers currently has over 500 beneficiaries S.